Erin is a Ph.D. candidate at Tel Aviv University, writing her dissertation on cult in the Northern Kingdom of Israel.

 What do you put in your dig bag?

 Other than my sunscreen, hat and water bottle, I bring a granola bar or a light snack.
 We get breakfast and lunch but sometimes I need an extra little something.
 Hand sanitizer, baby wipes, and, because I wear contacts, I also bring my contact case and glasses in case some dirt gets in my eyes.
+I also pack a pair of working gloves, though we do have them on site, they are usually too big for me and also not as comfortable as the ones I buy for myself.

 And for those who are coming from overseas, what are things that they must do before?